Budget | Definition, Explanation, and Classification With Examples

 (2) Selling and Distribution Cost Budget

-This budget shows the cost of selling and distribution for the quantities shown in the sales budget.
-The main factors which affect the selling and distribution cost budget are the channels through which sales are to affect, the sales promotion plan to be pursued, the sales territories to be covered and the mode of despatch of products to the customers.
+This budget shows the cost of selling and distributing the quantities shown in the sales budget.
+The primary factors affecting the budget include the sales channels, the sales promotion plan, the sales territories, and the dispatch of products.

-The following additional information are also given to you for next year:
+The following additional information applies for the following year:

-1. Management decided to participate in ‘The International Trade Fair’ to be held in February 2020 and it was estimated that an expenditure of $40,000 will be incurred in this connection which will be met by head office.
+1. Management decided to participate in ‘The International Trade Fair’ in February 2020.
+Estimates suggest an expenditure of $40,000: the head office will meet this connection.

-3. Management also decided to promote sales in the South through an independent sales division (South).
+3. Management also decided to promote sales in the south through an independent sales division.
 This will increase the expenditure as follows:

-4. Extensive advertisement programs will be adopted for which $20,000 will be spent by head office.
+4. Extensive advertisement programs will be adopted for which the head office will spend $20,000.